-Erta Ale Volcano in northeastern Ethiopia has had active lava lakes for more than a hundred years.
-It is the most active volcano in Ethiopia.
-It was especially active in the first half of last year (2017).
-Its name is given in the Afar language which is spoken by the Afar people who are indigenous to the area.
-In English it means "Smoking Mountain," but the Afar also call it "the gateway to hell."
-It lies on the edge of an area known as the Danakil Depression.
-That area, the confluence of three tectonic plates, was once covered by the Red Sea.
-Today it is also a harsh landscape, parts of which are ever-changing sulfuric acid springs and lakes and salt flats.
-It is where Lucy (one of the oldest hominins ever discovered) died three million years ago.
+Erta Ale lies in an area known as the Danakil Depression, which is at the confluence of three tectonic plates.
+It was once covered by the Red Sea.
+Today, it is a surreal landscape — parts of which are ever-changing sulfuric acid springs and lakes, and salt flats.
+It is the area where Lucy (one of the oldest hominins ever discovered) died three million years ago.

-Claiming a history of descent from Arab peoples (which is unsupported scientifically), the Afar name for themselves means "the first" and "the best."
-Although mentioned as far back as the thirteenth Century, CE, little is known about their history.
 The "White" Afar (Adoyahmara) are likely the elder group.
-They live in more eastern regions where the landscape is dominated by whitish salt flats and coast.
-The "Red" Afar (Asayahamara) came from the inland, western regions where the landscape is dominated by reddish desert and volcanic lava.
+They live in eastern regions where the landscape is dominated by white salt flats and coastal plains.
+The "Red" Afar (Asayahamara) are found in inland, western regions where the landscape is dominated by red desert and volcanic lava.
 The Asayahamara are said to have invaded, conquered then intermarried with the Adoyahmara.

-The Asayahamara continue to be the wealthier and more politically dominant sub-group today.
-They are more likely to live a modern, sedentary life in urban centers as well as to hold government office.
+The Asayahamara are the wealthier and more politically dominant Afar sub-group today.
+They are more likely to live a modern, sedentary life in urban centers as well as to hold positions in government office.
 They are also more likely to belong to one of the many Afar-affiliated political groups.
-In the past there were four such groups — the Sultanates of Aussa (Awsa), Biru, Tajoura and Raheito.
+In the past, there were four such groups — the Sultanates of Aussa, Biru, Tajoura and Raheito.
 Of these, Aussa was the most successful and influential.
-Its former Sultan (until his death in 2011), Alimirah Hanfere, was (and still is) regarded by Afar and others as both an Afar and an Ethiopian hero.
+Alimirah Hanfere was its sultan until his death in 2011.
+He was (and still is) regarded by the Afar and others as both an Afar and an Ethiopian hero.

 Any group representing the Afar today, politically, economically or socially, faces a formidable task.
-Although non-governmental organizations have been working increasingly in the area for a few years, the Afar, for the most part, have little access to basic necessities.
-A paved road runs through their territory and on into Djibouti and, on the Ethiopian side, forms the closest resemblance to infrastructure — that is if trucker shantytowns like Afdera can be called infrastructure.
-A new railway line connecting Addis Ababa to Djibouti was also opened recently and it passes through the south of the Afar Region.
-Together these two arteries have the potential to open up trade for the Afar.
+Although non-governmental organizations have been working increasingly in the area for many years, the Afar, for the most part, have little access to basic necessities.
+A gravel road runs through Afar territory into Djibouti.
+On the Ethiopian side, it is the only resemblance to infrastructure.
+It is dotted with small, lawless shantytowns like Afdera.

-Along the Red Sea coasts of Djibouti and Eritrea the Afar make a reasonable income from fishing.
-But most of the inland Afar Region of Ethiopia is barren.
-The landscape often looks more lunar than terrestrial.
+Along the Red Sea coasts of Djibouti and Eritrea, the Afar make a basic income from fishing.
+But most of the Afar Region of Ethiopia is barren.
+The landscape appears more extraterrestrial than terrestrial.
 Water and vegetation are both scarce.
-It is here that the vast majority of Afar are semi-nomadic and make their income from livestock herding.
-Often the herds are tended by children.
+It is here that the vast majority of the Afar are semi-nomadic and they make their income from livestock herding.
+Often, the herds are tended by children.
 Many of these children, especially girls, do not go to school.
-Partly this is because the nearest school is likely to be too far away.
-Often it is because the sheer necessity of finding grazing land and water do not allow a luxury like formal education.
+Partly, this is because the nearest school is too far away.
+Often, it is because the sheer necessity of finding grazing land and water do not allow for a luxury like formal education.

-Her father is likely a salt miner — if he is still alive.
-Hers is a community where most of the income comes from salt mining.
-The work is manual, harsh and grueling.
+Her father is a salt miner — if he is still alive.
+Hers is a community where most of the income is from salt mining.
+The work is manual and the conditions are harsh and grueling.
 Most of the men who do this work do not live into their fifties.
-For ten months of the year they toil under a baking-hot sun (this is the hottest place on earth measured by average, year-round temperature) with little food or water and only basic, hand-held tools.
-Together they produce almost all of Ethiopia's salt.
+For ten months of the year they toil under a baking-hot sun (this is the hottest place on Earth measured by average, year-round temperature) with little food or water and only basic, hand-held tools.
+Together, they produce almost all of Ethiopia's salt.
 So important is this livelihood that an ages-old Afar proverb goes: "As rain falls from morning clouds, so should a man cut salt early in the day."

-While the men do this work Afar women are to be found at home.
+While Afar men do this work, Afar women are at home.
 Traditionally, the division of labor follows strict gender roles in Afar society.
-So women will be found caring for children, cooking and cleaning until the men return home after sunset.
+So, women are seen caring for children, cooking and cleaning until the men return home after sunset.
 But not all men return every day.
 The nearest salt market is a week away by camel.
-Each day the salt that was mined is loaded onto camels that are then herded into caravans — often up to a hundred strong.
-The men take it in turns to shepherd these caravans by night and day, resting only when the fatigue or the heat overpowers them.
+Each day, the salt that was mined is loaded onto camels that are then herded into caravans — often up to a hundred strong.
+The men take turns to shepherd these caravans by night and day, resting only when fatigue or heat overcome them.

-The Afar are a proud, resilient, unconquered and fascinating people who have kept their indigenous identity alive in a part of the world that is inhospitable and which has seen its share of religious and political turmoil.
-Today they are poor and marginalized.
-Yet they will likely be one of the longest-surviving indigenous people well into the future.
+The indigenous Afar are a proud, resilient, unconquered and fascinating people who have kept their identity alive in a part of the world that is inhospitable, and which has seen its share of religious and political turmoil.
+Today, the Afar are an economically poor and marginalized people.
+Yet, they will likely be one of the longest-surviving indigenous people well into the future.

 Photography copyright © 1999 -